-The best jazz bars in London
+The Best Jazz Bars in London

-Ronnie Scott’s, W1D
+Ronnie Scott’s, W1

 This is the one you’ve all already heard of, and for good reason.
 It was opened by Ronnie himself in 1959 (albeit in a different location) and has since established itself as one of the world’s most famous jazz clubs, with some of the biggest names in the industry playing alongside hotly tipped rising stars.
 It isn’t as small as some, but the atmosphere remains extremely cosy and intimate.
-It’s difficult to list upcoming shows because the majority are sold out (book in advance!) but there is never a quiet moment at Ronnie’s, with performances from the ‘Late late show’ to Sunday lunch…
+It’s difficult to list upcoming shows because the majority are sold out (book in advance) but there is never a quiet moment at Ronnie’s, with performances from the Late show to Sunday lunch…ronniescotts.co.uk

 The Blues Kitchen, NW1

 London’s own home of BBQ, blues, and rock n’ roll.
 The Blues Kitchen’s chicken wings stripped back Wednesday night soul, and Sunday blues jam make this is London’s answer to laid back Deep South living.
 It’s open until late on Fridays and Saturdays for the night owls among you.
 However, it is also a popular daytime spot, with great brunch and lunch menus.
 Branches in Camden and Shoreditch and Brixton. theblueskitchen.com

 From a Harlem Swing Train special to Shoreditch Shakedown nights, see all the upcoming events at The Blues Kitchen.